benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

         libtcl8.6.dylib
         libtk8.6.dylib
         ```
-    * Now navigate to the *Time Stamper* application (.app) you created earlier, right-click on it and select "Show Package Contents".
+    * Now, navigate to the *Time Stamper* application (.app) you created earlier, right-click on it and select "Show Package Contents".
     * Then, go to "Contents" -> "Frameworks".
     * Paste the three .dylib files you just copied into this "Frameworks" folder.<br />
 * **Alternatively, if your *Mac* has an *Intel*-based CPU:**